ucsb-cs184-f24/team02-bathroom/docs/DESIGN.md

 - make backend to store information
 - Voted on adding features upload functionality (currently in progress).

+Meeting (Week 6):
+- updated map markers
+- save data to firestore
+- MVP video
+- new features to the app (favorite, log visit, etc)

+Meeting (Week 7):
+- HW 4: new implementations, new tests, new documents are added to the project

+Meeting (Week 8):
+- added buttons to allow users to add bathrooms on their own

+Meeting (Week 9):
+- Thanksgiving Break
+- updated

+Meeting (Week 10):
+- added delete features and more user-friendly features
+- wrap up and complete the final code

 ### User Experience (UX) Considerations
 Task/User Flow